CleanMyMac vs MacKeeper: Unbiased comparison & review of key features

 CleanMyMac vs MacKeeper.
 Both tools promise to clean junk and speed things up, but they're built with different priorities.
 I installed each on my Mac running macOS Tahoe and used and tested them extensively.

 No hype, just what I saw.
-In this review, I compare the essentials you actually care about in 2025 from features, pricing, and real-world performance, so let's get started.
+In this review, I compare the essentials you actually care about from features, pricing, and real-world performance, so let's get started.

 Feature